Skip to main content

 Fleet validation matrix

-CI-reproducible capability matrix covering local daemon, remote runtime, MCP, and remote API paths.
+CI-reproducible capability matrix covering hosted runtime auth, MCP, and remote API paths.
 Each cell maps to a concrete test artifact or known gap — no unverified claims.

 View fleet matrix